 *Physical distractions – This includes texting or making a call, setting up your sat nav or eating and drinking.
+However, driving under the influence of alcohol or other drugs can get you in big trouble.
+To save yourself, you should always have a DUI prosecutor connection saved in your diary and for any further questions and clarification, visit website here.
 I see so many people using their mobile phone whilst driving even though it is illegal.
 If you are caught using your mobile phone you can face a fine of £200 and 6 points on your license.
 Check out these Mobile Myths by Kwik Fit.

 *Mental distractions – This is my problem.
 I always have phone calls on hands-free or I am thinking about my to-do list.
 Having conversations are also included in this category as are driving on familiar roads so not paying as much attention.

 *Visual and Audio Distractions – Listening to loud music or being distracted by your phone or Sat Nav can lead to accidents or not being able to concentrate on what is going on around you.